wyfo/apischema/docs/json_schema.md

 In [definitions schema](#definitions-schema), if a type appears both in deserialization and serialization,  properties are merged and the resulting schema contains then `readOnly` and `writeOnly` properties.
 By the way, the `required` is not merged because it can't (it would mess up validation if some not-init field was required), so deserialization `required` is kept because it's more important as it can be used in validation (*OpenAPI* 3.0 semantic which allows the merge [has been dropped](https://www.openapis.org/blog/2020/06/18/openapi-3-1-0-rc0-its-here) in 3.1, so it has not been judged useful to be supported)

 ## FAQ

+#### Why `TypedDict` doesn't support field aliasing?

+`TypedDict` subclasses are not real classes, they are static annotations with no runtime existence, there are only `dict` (or other mappings) at runtime.
+However, serialization is implemented using runtime classes, as explained [here](conversions.md#why-conversion-can-only-be-applied-on-classes), so `TypedDict` fields are not available during serialization.
+As a consequence, `TypedDict` field's aliases would not be able to be retrieved by serialization, so they are not supported at all instead of having them at deserialization and not at serialization.

 #### Why field default value is not used by default to generate JSON schema?